 Both men and women who are battling with reduced testosterone may also feel that they have lost their mental sharpness and their mental clarity.
 Estrogen and progesterone are keys for proper blood flow to the brain, which in turn affects memory loss, cognition, and prevents dementia.

 While dealing with hormone deficiencies can be a challenge, it’s good to know that there is hope.
 There are certain forms of hormone replacement therapy at Enhanced Wellness Living that can help get your body functioning the way it should again.
-Contact Enhanced Wellness Living, located in Ridgeland and Jackson, Mississippi, to schedule an appointment today!
+Contact Enhanced Wellness Living, located in Ridgeland, Mississippi, to schedule an appointment today!